Epidural for Back Pain

 These injections may use just a local anesthetic or a local anesthetic in conjunction with a steroid.
 They may be equally effective if used with a steroid, but likely won’t work for a long duration if used just as a local anesthetic.

-Some people like injections for pain control because it means a reduction in taking oral pain medications, which can have a laundry list of side effects, especially if they have other comorbid conditions such as liver or kidney conditions.
+Some people like injections for pain control because it means a reduction in taking oral pain medication, which can have a laundry list of side effects, especially if they have other comorbid conditions, such as liver or kidney conditions.

 The Cons